Christ-Mind-Teachings/cmi-col/_acq/about.md

 </p>

 <p>
-  In 2013, he began to record messages from his mystical experi- ences.
+  In 2013, he began to record messages from his mystical experiences.
   In 2016 he miraculously discovered A Course of Love and felt the call to devote himself to bringing it to the Spanish-speaking world.
 He also now receives, transcribes, and shares what the voice of Christ—the voice of love—dictates.